Cambodia–Laos border

 The Cambodia–Laos border is the international border between Cambodia and Laos.
-The border is 555 km (345 mi) in length and runs from the tripoint with Thailand in the west to tripoint with Vietnam in the east.
+The border is 555 km (345 mi) in length and runs from the tripoint with Thailand in the west to the tripoint with Vietnam in the east.

 Description

 The border starts in the west at the tripoint with Thailand at Preah Chambot peak in the Dângrêk Mountains.
 The border then proceeds overland to the south-east, reaching the Tonle Repou river and following this eastwards to the Mekong River.
 The Mekong here is extremely wide, forming the Si Phan Don islands area, with the border along the southern rim of this riverine lake, before leaving it and proceeding overland to the north.
-The border then turns east, reaching the Kong River and following this for a period, before proceeding eastwards over to the Vietnamese tripoint in the Annamite Mountains.
+The border then turns east, reaching the Kong River and following this for a distance, before proceeding eastwards over to the Vietnamese tripoint in the Annamite Mountains.